-This notice has not been examined or approved by the Exchange.
-The Sponsor and the Exchange assume no responsibility for the contents of this notice including the accuracy, completeness or correctness of any of the statements made, opinions expressed or reports contained in this notice.
+This Notice has been reviewed by the Company's Sponsor, Asian Corporate Advisors Pte.
+Ltd., (the "Sponsor").
+It has not been examined or approved by the Singapore Exchange Securities Trading Limited (the "SGX-ST") and the SGX-ST assumes no responsibility for the contents of this Notice, including the correctness of any of the statements or opinions made or reports contained in this Notice.

-The contact person for the Sponsor is Ms Foo Quee Yin.
-Telephone number: 6221 0271
+The contact person for the Sponsor is Ms. Foo Quee Yin., at 160 Robinson Road, #21-05 SBF Center, Singapore 068914, Telephone number: 6221 0271